xrdocs/design/_blogs/peering-fabric-test.md

 protocols.
 IS-IS is the prescribed IGP protocol within the peering fabric.
 Each PFS is configured with the same IS-IS L1 area.
 In the case where OSPF is being used as an IGP, the PFL nodes will reside in an OSPF NSSA area.
-The peering fabric IGP is SR-enabled with the loopback of each PFL assigned a globally unique SR Node SID.
+The Peering Fabric IGP is SR-enabled with the loopback of each PFL assigned a globally unique SR Node SID.
 Each PFL also has an IBGP session to each PFR to distribute its learned EBGP routes upstream and learn routes from elsewhere on the provider network.
 If a provider